jlparkI/AntPack/docs/humanization/generative_tutorial.rst

 notebooks on the main page to see how to do this.

-It is important to realize that sampling from a specified cluster can occasionally generate low-probability sequences, i.e. sequences that are unlikely to be human, in the same way that sampling from a normal distribution can occasionally generate outliers.
+It is important to realize that sampling from a specified cluster can generate low-probability sequences, i.e. sequences that are unlikely to be human, in the same way that sampling from a normal distribution can occasionally generate outliers.
 It may be useful to score any sequences generated in this fashion using